daytonjn/period_ms_2024/README.md

 # period_ms_2024
-analysis scripts to for results reported in Dayton &amp; Dopman (2024)
+analysis scripts to generate results reported in Dayton (2024)